Leadership Agility: Consistency & Agility Are NOT Enemies

 How do managers and leaders go astray?
 They often mistake consistency for constancy (everything staying the same) or uniformity (everyone and everything being the same).
 Then they see leadership agility and consistency as opposites, even enemies.

 Business conditions change.
 Customers’ needs change.
 Business goals change.
 Workforce trends change.
-Keeping everything in the business the same — constant and uniform — is enterprise suicide.
+In the face of all these changes, keeping everything the same is business suicide.

 - Agility and change feel uncertain

-- It is easier to reproduce the known than to create the unknown
+- It is easier to sustain the known than to create the unknown

 - Uniformity is easier to measure